sivaganeshvelugubanti/STUDENT_CHATBOT/README.md

 i) If the Prompt is a Topic:

-The topic is divided into five modules based on difficulty level, progressing from basic to advanced.
+  1)The topic is divided into five modules based on difficulty level, progressing from basic to advanced.

-Each module includes a YouTube video with the highest views related to that topic.
+  2)Each module includes a YouTube video with the highest views related to that topic.

-A mini chatbot is available on every page for doubt clarifications.
+  3)A mini chatbot is available on every page for doubt clarifications.

-At the end of all modules, a quiz is conducted to assess understanding.
+  4)At the end of all modules, a quiz is conducted to assess understanding.

-The quiz results are projected to evaluate the user's learning progress. ii) If the Prompt is a Question:
+The quiz results are projected to evaluate the user's learning progress.

+ii) If the Prompt is a Question:

-The chatbot answers the question step by step, breaking the solution into five clear steps according to the question's complexity.
+   1)The chatbot answers the question step by step, breaking the solution into five clear steps according to the question's complexity.

-Each step is explained in detail to ensure better understanding.
+   2)Each step is explained in detail to ensure better understanding.

-Example Output:
+  **Example Output:

    User Prompt: "What is supervised learning?"

-Chatbot Response:
+   **Chatbot Response:

-Definition: Supervised learning is a type of Machine Learning where a model learns from labeled data.
+   1)Definition: Supervised learning is a type of Machine Learning where a model learns from labeled data.

-Examples: It includes classification and regression models.
+   2)Examples: It includes classification and regression models.

-How It Works: The model is trained using input-output pairs.
+   3)How It Works: The model is trained using input-output pairs.

-Use Cases: Used in spam detection, image recognition, etc.
+   4)Use Cases: Used in spam detection, image recognition, etc.